Gender Inclusive Care and Intersectionality: A Guide for Perinatal Care Providers

 About the Course

-This 15-minute course equips perinatal care providers to deliver care that safeguards the dignity and comfort of every birthing person and, with the Dignity in Pregnancy & Childbirth Course, fulfills the requirements specified in CA AB 2319.
+This 20-30 minute course equips perinatal care providers to deliver care that safeguards the dignity and comfort of every birthing person

 Perinatal care providers serve an increasingly diverse patient population.
 Understanding how intersections of different identities (“intersectionality”) impact healthcare experiences is critical for ensuring respectful and high-quality care for all birthing people—including transgender and nonbinary patients.

-Earn .5 hours of AANC CE or ACCME CME credits
+Earn .5 hours of ANCC CE or ACCME CME credits

 Course Objectives